Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 * * *

 Phew!
 That is it!
 All 50 Sri Lankan foods you should try on the island!
-I purposefully skipped all the street foods, snacks, and short eats as I am planning to write a separate post about them.
+I purposefully skipped all the street foods, snacks, and short eats.
+You can find all of them in this post about Sri Lankan street food.

 Pin for later: